 Yoga Teacher Training Intro

-This workshop can be a simple refresher or CEC opportunity ( YA) with no further training needed, OR this can be used as a starting point to bridge to either your CYT-200 or RYT-200 to become certified or registered as a yoga teacher.
+This workshop can be a simple refresher or CEC opportunity ( YA) with no further training needed, OR this can be used as a starting point to bridge to either your CYT-200 to become certified as a yoga teacher.

 This page describes an 8 hour Intro to Yoga Teacher Training that can be used as either a stand-alone one-day training (ACE and Yoga Alliance CECs offered, but no certifications are required; all are welcome).
 This is a rare chance to take a one day Intro to Yoga Teacher Training workshop and bridge it into a full CYT or RYT course.
 Read More

 - Exploring the Eight Limbs of Yoga

 - Defining Yoga Class Themes and Types of Yoga Cues

 - Defining How Compression and Tension Impact Asanas

 - Understanding Pose Breakdown for 15 Foundational Poses

 - Demonstrating Pose Alignment, Safety, Modifications and Prop Use